BwithE/postshell/README.md

 Menu Commands:
     help | ?             - Show this menu
+    payload              - Payload generator menu
     list                 - List connected sessions
     select <id>          - Connect to a session kill <id>            - Terminate session
     killall		           - Terminate all sessions
     exit                 - Exit the server
 Session Commands:
-    background           - Background session
+    alias                - Set an alias for the current session list aliases         - List all aliases for the current session del alias            - Delete an alias for the current session background           - Background session
     die                  - Terminate session
 Payload Menu Commands: